Capital punishment in Kuwait

 Capital punishment in Kuwait is legal.
 Hanging is the method of choice for civilian executions.
 However, shooting is a legal form of execution in certain circumstances.

 Capital offences

-The long list of capital crimes under Kuwaiti civilian law includes premeditated murder, terrorism giving in death (mandatory), perjury resulting in an innocent execution, destroying buildings belonging to the government or those known to be inhabited, rape, kidnapping, drug trafficking, and espionage.
+The long list of capital crimes under Kuwaiti civilian law includes aggravated murder, perjury resulting in death, destroying buildings belonging to the government or those known to be inhabited, rape, kidnapping, drug trafficking, and espionage.

 Under the Kuwaiti Military Code, the following military offences may be punished with death: revealing classified information, cowardice, desertion, collaborationism, rebellion, insubordination, and interfering with action in the line of defence.
 As well as this, enemy soldiers can be executed if they commit war crimes or spy on the Kuwaiti military or government.

 Excused persons

 The following offenders shall not be subject to capital punishment if found guilty of a capital offence: